 In addition to the other penalties, second offenders must enroll in the Ignition Interlock Program.
 The motorist must install and use an ignition interlock device (IID) on any motor vehicle they own for two years.
 Any vehicle they own that is not equipped with an Ignition Interlock Device will be immobilized, meaning the license plate and registration will be given up.

-What Can I do to Fight DUI Charges?
+What Can I Do to Fight DUI Charges?

 Second offense DUI charges will be prosecuted in General Sessions by a professional prosecutor.
 In many cases, the best opportunity is to fight the admission of certain evidence such as breath or blood tests, or the validity of field sobriety tests, into the case.
 Hiring an experienced Greenville defense lawyer can be enormously beneficial in planning your strategy, building a strong defense, and winning your case or getting reduced sentencing.